Error!

 Azalea - Rhododendron

-Azalea bonsai characterised by a height without pot of 10.5 cm and a trunk size of 0.8 cm.
-The plant is grown in a cloud-shaped stoneware pot whose dimensions are 11x8xH3.5 cm.
+Azalea bonsai with a height (excluding the pot) of 52.5 cm, a trunk diameter of 3.5 cm and a nebari of 8 cm.
+The plant is grown in an oval glazed stoneware pot measuring 30 x 23 x H8.5 cm.

 Available